Read This First

 Prompt 3: Provide recommendations for methods, scope, and variables in future UBI studies.

-The section works by contrast: Methodological Improvements as a load-bearing piece, New Variables to Measure as a defining term, and Advanced Data Collection Methods as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Methodological Improvements as a load-bearing piece, New Variables to Measure as a defining term, and Advanced Data Collection Methods as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Methodological Improvements distinct from New Variables to Measure.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Methodological Improvements distinct from New Variables to Measure.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Longer Study Duration Rationale